jeremyhansonfinger/retext-shopify/readme.md

 ##### Capitalization

-Enter the incorrect phrase string as lowercase, but use the correct casing for the replacement string.
-The linter will flag any matching string if it doesn't have the same casing as the replacement phrase string.
+Enter the incorrect phrase as lowercase, but use the correct casing for the replacement phrase.
+The linter will flag any matching string if it doesn't have the same casing as the replacement phrase.

-If `Shopify POS` and `Unlimited plan` are the only ways you want to style these two strings, the rules would look like this:
+If `Shopify POS` and `Unlimited plan` are the only ways you want to style these two phrases, the rules would look like this:

 ```json
   "shopify point of sale": {